Back pain, let's find the actual cause.

 Long hours seated stiffening the mid-back and overworking the low back.

-Wear-and-tear changes that often need a blended care approach.
+Wear-and-tear changes and vertebral slippage that often need a blended care approach.

 A blended, root-cause plan.